We're all about loving our community,

 Our children’s ministry serves kids of all ages, right from babies to 5th graders, providing them opportunities to increase in their love for Jesus, to expand their knowledge of the Scriptures, to mature both in their faith and in their life, and to learn to serve people wherever they are.

-Our nursery is a boon for parents with babies and toddlers up to 2 years.
+Our nursery is a boon for parents with babies, toddlers, and pre-schoolers up to 4 years.
 A team of loving volunteers will play with and care for your child, leaving you free to fully engage with the sermon.
 Just bring your child to the nursery after the musical worship ends, and we’ll take care of the rest!

 The teenage years can be a challenging time.
 We’ve all been there.
 That’s why we want to make this period as smooth as possible for our youth, as they follow Jesus and grow in their knowledge of Him.